 Do: Dr. Hibbert tented his fingers.
 “It’s a serious matter Mr. Simpson.
 If we don’t remove that crayon from your brain, it could damage your cerebral cortex.”

 Don’t: Reverend Lovejoy glared at the atheist protestors, then flipped them the bird.
 “Hey!
-Jesus says to kiss my ass you bastards!
-I’ll kill you!
-I’ll kill all of you!”
+Jesus says to kiss my ass, you bastards!
+Burn in hell!”

-Do: Reverend Lovejoy sighed when he saw the atheist protestors, but then tentatively smiled when he didn’t see any members of his flock among the group.
+Do: Reverend Lovejoy groaned when he saw the atheist protestors, but at least there weren’t any members of his flock among the group.
 He shook his head and headed home to play with his model trains.
 They weren’t his problem, not today.

 When you write, you want the reader to experience what the characters experience.
 Unless you are writing in a distant third person (fly on the wall or narratorial voice with no access to thoughts) you’re going to have to write thoughts and feelings.
 But how to write about them?